cbc-faruhn/daily-rate-calculator/README.md

 For the most cases in Germany that should fit -- and in doubt it creates higher tax costs.
 That is a safe mode and you better put too much than too less money aside for the fiscal government.

+### Online Version
+You can find a running version here: http://tools.cbc-faruhn.com/daily-rate-calculator/

 ### Data transferred to the server

 None, except the standard http protocol data.
 This tool neither sends any of your input data to the server nor does it collect usage data or uses cookies.